 Jazz Studies : FAQs

 What are you looking for on my audition recording?

-When creating your audition recording (suggested selections are listed in the Admissions section of this website), choose selections that: 1) showcase your instrumental or vocal ability, including tone, phrasing, range and technical command; 2) show that you are able to improvise over sophisticated chord progressions (i.e., progressions that modulate or change key and require "playing over the changes").
+When creating your audition recording (suggested selections are listed in the Audition Information section of this website), choose selections that: 1) showcase your instrumental or vocal ability, including tone, phrasing, range and technical command; 2) show that you are able to improvise over sophisticated chord progressions (i.e., progressions that modulate or change key and require "playing over the changes").
 We do not require a studio-quality recording.
 The recording should be clear, with not a lot of reverberation, echo or extraneous noise, and the instruments should be easily discernable.

 Why are your auditions by recording only?
 Why no live auditions?

 Currently, we have 24 U.S. states and nine foreign countries represented in the Program.
 Because our tuition rates are quite a bit lower than some of the other major jazz programs, finances are often a major consideration for our applicants.
 We have found that a significant number of applicants cannot afford the cross-country or international trip to New Jersey for a final, live audition round.
 Consequently, we made the decision over a decade ago to have all of our auditions via recording.
 Although some applicants thrive on the live audition situation, we find that most applicants feel confident submitting a recording that is their "best stuff," that represents the best of their playing.

 How difficult is it to get admitted to the Jazz Studies Program?
 I've heard it's a very small program.